Developers

 datestringyesDate to check in YYYY-MM-DD format

-create_booking_request WriteBookings Brand keys only
+create_booking_request WriteBookings Brand tokens only

 Submits a booking request on behalf of a brand.
 The request enters a Pending state until the community approves it.
 Pricing is calculated automatically — subtotal plus a 10% service fee.